-Banded Rainbowfish (Melanotaenia trifasciata) Fish Species Profile
+Banded Rainbowfish (Melanotaenia trifasciata) Species Profile & Care Guide

 The Banded Rainbowfish gets along with other large fish in a community aquarium but does exceptionally well in a biotope aquarium housed with other Rainbowfish.
 Extremely shy or docile tank mates tend to make bullies out of them.
 It would be best if you did not keep Rainbowfish with overly aggressive species instead keep them with other good-natured, playful fish for most excellent results.